neo4j/graphql/docs/rfcs/rfc-028-connect-in-update-mutations.md

 mutation {
     updateClients(
         where: {
-            id: "123",
+            id: "1",
         },
         connect: {
-            operation: "CREATE", # The new operation input argument that accepts either CREATE or UPDATE
+            operation: "CREATE", # The new operation input argument, that accepts either CREATE or UPDATE
             sponsor: [
                 {
                     where: {